mukil/dm4-kiezatlas-website/README.md

 Then, to build and hot-deploy the sources use the following two commands:
 ```
-grunt (concats and minifies some of the javascript sources as well as our custom selection of semantic-ui css components)
+grunt
-mvn clean package (packages the bundle and deploys it into the `bundle-dev/` folder)
+mvn clean package
 ```

+Grunt here is used to concat and minify some of the javascript sources as well as our custom selection of semantic-ui css components.
+Maven compiles the java sources and builds the plugin as an OSGi bundle.

 Author:<br/>
 Malte Reißig, Copyright 2015-2016